oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 _Why is it necessary to specify updates using model files?_

-Similar to Domain in Image, if you make a direct runtime WebLogic configuration update of a Model in Image domain using the WebLogic Server Administration Console or WLST scripts, then the update is ephemeral.
-This is because the domain home is stored in an image directory which will not survive the restart of the owning pod.
+Similar to Domain in Image, if you make a direct runtime WebLogic configuration update of a Model in Image domain using the WebLogic Server Administration Console or WLST scripts, then the update will be ephemeral.
+This is because the domain home is stored in an image directory which will not survive the restart of the pod.

 _How do Model in Image updates work during runtime?_

 After you make a change to your domain resource `restartVersion` or `image` attribute, the operator will rerun the domain's introspector job.
 This job will reload all of your secrets and environment variables, merge all of your model files, and generate a new domain home.
 If the job succeeds, then the operator will make the updated domain home available to pods using a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm`.
 Finally, the operator will subsequently roll (restart) each running WebLogic Server pod in the domain so that it can load the new configuration.
-A domain roll begins by restarting the domain's Administration Server and then proceeds to restart each Manager Server in the domain.
+A domain roll begins by restarting the domain's Administration Server and then proceeds to restart each Managed Server in the domain.

 _Can we use custom configuration overrides to do the updates instead?_